wgoode3/Modular-Flask-Friends/instructions.md

 # and so on ...
 ```
 And now in server.py you need to import views.py and to tell your routes where to find the associated functions.
+You can rename your route functions back to the original names now if you wish.
 ```python
 # in the server.py
 # add import views with the rest of your imports